baldeosingh01/course-materials/CODE_OF_CONDUCT.md

 * In the event that there are "bugs" with grader criteria, the instructor will assess completion status with known issues in mind
   * The instructor will make every effort to remedy the failiing check before the assignment due date
   * However, if during assignment evaluation, a check fails for every student due to a technical issue, the check is considered an invalid grading criteria

+##### Quizzes

+This course employs quizzes to better understand the aggregate accumuluation of knowledge across _all_ course members.
+These assessments will closely follow content introduced in video lessons.

+Being that this course is not graded, per se, this contract effects the following criteria:

+* If a team's quiz average is above `80%`, the team will receive `5` team course points

+##### Course points

+`TODO: Determine appropriate reward for a quanta or absolute winner of course points`

 ### Group Contribution